UOA-PARC-SKA/FDAS/README.md

 Fourier Domain Acceleration Search, FPGA-accelerated with OpenCL.

 FDAS is a key component in the detection of pulsars in signals received by radio telescopes.
 This particular implementation is designed to meet the specifications of the Square Kilometer Array's (SKA) pulsar search engine.
-See the references below for more details.
+The approach is described in an open access paper in *Experimental Astronomy*:

+> Oppermann, J., Mickaliger, M.B. & Sinnen, O.: **Pulsar search acceleration using FPGAs and OpenCL templates.** *Exp Astron (2023).* https://doi.org/10.1007/s10686-022-09888-z

 ### Prerequisites